 This is quite possibly the EASIEST tie dye pattern to make, but still produces a really cool shirt.
 It’s also really great for tie dye dress patterns.
 There’s one step: wrinkle your shirt into a flat mess, then bind it together with a rubber band.

 Get the FULL Tutorial for this Easy Pattern: How to Crumple Tie Dye

 You can use a second rubber band to secure the edges of the shirt, but it is not always necessary.
 Then just add polka dots of dye all over the shirt in a random pattern.
 You can use one or two colors, or be adventurous and use several.

 How cool is this shirt?
 You would never guess that it was just a crumpled cotton t-shirt!

 The bullseye design is another one of my favorites, only because I think it is more versatile than everyone would assume.
-This design makes really adorable shirts for toddler boys (it is also my son’s favorite design!) but you can really use the color dye to change up the look of the tie dye.
+This design makes a really cute tie dye shirt for toddler boys (it is also my son’s favorite design!) but you can really use the color dye to change up the look of the tie dye.

 Like a spiral, pick the area where you’d like the bullseye to be centered.
 Lift up the fabric of the shirt (I started at the center) and rubber band a small amount of the shirt.
 Continue to lift up the shirt, allowing it to fold up on itself and tie off with rubber bands.
 It will form a long strip of banded sections.

-To create a true bullseye design, alternate the colors you apply to each section.
+To create a true bullseye design, alternate the colors you are tie dyeing to each section.

 If you are wondering how the sunburst design is made, it is really just several little bullseye patterns scattered all over the shirt.
 I used red and blue dye to create a patriotic design that I think looks like fireworks.
 It’s perfect for the fourth of July!